crawl/crawl/crawl-ref/README.txt

 * Tiles.
 Since version 0.4, tiles are integrated within Crawl.
 Having variants of often-used glyphs is always good.
 If you want to give this a shot, please contact us via the mailing list.
+In case you drew some tiles of your own, tell us via the list.

 * Patches.
 If you like to, you can download the source code and apply patches.
 Both patches for bug fixes as well as implementation of new features are very much welcome.
+If you want to code a cool feature that is likely to be accepted but unlikely to be coded by the devteam, search the Feature Requests tracker on the Sourceforge site for Groups "Patches Welcome".
 Please be sure to read docs/coding_conventions.txt first.

 Thank you, and have fun crawling!